 In attempting to argue that p-hacking is not a problem in this literature, Gildersleeve et al. (2014) played down the amount of flexibility in analyses that a typical menstrual cycle study has.
-They wrote, "Most aspects of study design are determined in advance of data collection, eliminating concerns about researcher degrees of freedom" (p.
-1249).
-They acknowledged that definition of high- and low-fertility windows are "not always determined in advance of data collection" (p.
-1249), seemingly implying that they are usually predetermined.
-In a contemporaneous piece, Gildersleeve et al. (2013) boldly stated, "It is implausible that these findings are a mere artifact of 'researcher degrees of freedom'" (p.
+They wrote, "Most aspects of study design are determined in advance of data collection, thereby eliminating concerns about researcher degrees of freedom," (p.
+45) and while they noted that AQ: 2 definition of high- and low-fertility windows is not always determined in advance they repeatedly claimed that they are "usually AO: 3 defined in advance of data collection" (p.
+45).
+In a contemporaneous piece, Gildersleeve et al. (2013) boldly stated, "It is implausible that these findings are a mere artifact of 'researcher degrees of freedom" (p.
 520).
+AQ: 4

 In this literature, there are an unusual number of analytical choices that investigators must make.
-Ironically, Gildersleeve et al.'s (2014) own figures illustrated some of these choices (see Figure 3, p.
-1250).2 For example, consider the assignment of women into the high- and low-fertile groups.
+Ironically, Gildersleeve et al.'s (2014) own figures illustrated some of these choices (see figure 3, page 46).
+For example, consider the assignment of AQ:5, Fn2 women into the high- and low-fertile groups.
 The experimenter chooses (a) the number of days to be counted as fertile, (b) the specific days considered fertile, (c) the number of days to be counted as infertile, (d) the specific days considered infertile, (e) which days will be thrown out of analyses all together (e.g., excluding all women who have cycle days longer than 28 days), and (f) whether to assess fertility with a forward method, backward method, or some mixture of the two.
 Together, these decisions can dramatically alter fertility classifications.

-For example, based on the numbers in Gildersleeve et al.'s (2014) Figure 3, the number of days considered as fertile ranges from 3 to 15 days and the number of days considered infertile ranges from 3 to 22 days.3 Thus, if experimenters simply chose from the range of options that already exist in the field, they would have at least 13 options for the number of days to include as high fertility and 20 options for low-fertility days.
-The total number of options available explodes when one considers all of the choices created by different combinations of these variables, along with the many options for the specific placement of these windows.
+For example, based on the numbers in Gildersleeve et al.'s figure 3, the number of days considered as fertile ranges from 3 to 15 days and the number of days considered infertile ranges from 3 different combinations of these variables, along with the many options for the specific placement of these windows.